Deblurring 3D Gaussian Splatting: Experiments

 \subsection{Experimental Settings}

-We utilized PyTorch~\cite{paszke2019pytorch} to create our deblurring pipeline while maintaining the differentiable Gaussian rasterization 3D-GS~\cite{kerbl20233d}.
-We conducted 30k iterations of training.
-Adam optimizer~\cite{KingBa15} is used for optimization with the identical setting of 3D-GS.
-We set the learning rate for MLP at 1e-3, and the rest parameters are identical to 3D-GS.
-We use MLP with 3 hidden layers, each layer having 64 hidden units and ReLU activation.
-MLP is initialized with Xavier intialization~\cite{glorot2010understanding}.
-For adding extra points to compensate the sparse point cloud, we set the addition start iteration $N_{st}$ to 2,500, the number of supplementing points $N_p$ to 100,000, the number of neighbors $K$ to 4, and the minimum distance threshold $t_d$ to 10.
-In terms of depth-based pruning, $t_p$ for pruning threshold is set to 5e-3 and 0.3 is used for $w_p$, the pruning threshold scaler.
-All the experiments were conducted on NVIDIA RTX 4090 GPU with 24GB memory.
+We use Adam optimizer~\cite{KingBa15} and set the learning rate for MLP to $1e-3$, that for the position of 3D Gaussians to $1.6e-3$.
+3D Gaussian pruning threshold ($t_p$) and densification threshold are $5e-3$ and $2e-4$ respectively, for the real defocus blur dataset and $1e-2$ and $5e-4$ for the real camera motion blur dataset.
+The rest hyperparameters are identical to those of 3D-GS.
+We use an MLP with a depth of 4 layers.
+The first 3 layers are shared for all deltas and features from the shared layers are fed to each of 3 single layer (i.e., 1 layer head for each delta) that produces $\delta x, \delta r$, and $\delta s$ respectively.
+All layers have 64 hidden units, adopt ReLU activation for non-linearity, and are initialized with Xavier initialization~\cite {glorot2010understanding}.
+Both $\lambda_p$ and $\lambda_s$ are set to $1e-2$.
+For adding extra points to compensate for the sparse point cloud, we set the addition start iteration $N_{st}$ to 2,500, the number of supplementing points $N_p$ is proportional to the extent of the point cloud, at most 200,000, further explained in the supplementary material.
+The number of neighbors $K$ is 4, and the minimum distance threshold $t_d$ is 2.
+In terms of depth-based pruning, the pruning threshold multiplier $w_p$ is set to 3.
+We set $M$ for camera motion deblurring to 5 and the total iteration for training is 20,000.
+All the experiments were conducted on NVIDIA RTX 4090 GPU.

-We evaluated the performance on the benchmark Deblur-NeRF dataset~\cite{ma2022deblur} that includes both synthetic and real defocus blurred images.
-This dataset contains five scenarios in the synthetic defocus category and ten in the real defocus category.
-Synthetic defocus images are constructed using Blender~\cite{blender}.
-By setting the aperture size and randomly selecting a focal plane between the closest and farthest depths, realistic defocus blur effects were produced.
-COLMAP~\cite{schoenberger2016sfm,schoenberger2016mvs} is used to calculate the camera position of the blur and reference image in the real scene after choosing a big aperture to capture the defocus image.